 In what may be perceived as a dig at Google, Mr Jones added that the firm would not scan email content or attachments in order to sell the information to advertisers or others.

 He also announced that web versions of the firm's Office apps were built-in, potentially helping it counter competition from other web-based application suits such as Google Docs and Zoho Docs.

 Outlook.com also links up with Microsoft's Skydrive cloud storage, allowing users to send photos and other documents via the service to avoid the risk of going over their attachment size limit.

-This could pose a threat to the rival Google Drive service as well as Dropbox, Sugarsync and others.'Cleaned up'
+This could pose a threat to the rival Google Drive service as well as Dropbox, Sugarsync and others.

 Mr Jones said the firm had built a "brand new service from the ground up".
 But Matt Cain, an analyst at the tech consultants Gartner, played down the suggestion of a major leap forwards.

 "Outlook.com represents reverse-consumerisation - taking a ubiquitous business tool and recrafting it for the consumer market," he told BBC.

 "There really is no new technology here - the filtering tools have been around for some time as well as the social network integration.